Compare any two graphics cards:

 Display Graphs

-Texel RateThe Radeon RX 5500 XT is a lot (more or less 22%) faster with regards to texture filtering than the GeForce RTX 3050. (explain)
+Texel RateThe Radeon RX 5500 XT is a lot (more or less 22%) faster with regards to anisotropic filtering than the GeForce RTX 3050. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 5500 XT is the winner, but only just. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 5500 XT is superior to the GeForce RTX 3050, but only just. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison